mrquincle/dpm/inference/README.md

 pi = sum_{i=1}^100 N(f_i(mu), Sigma)
 ```

+The approaches to cope with multimodality:

+1. Wang-Laundau sampler.
+A few directions of meta-stability are defined beforehand.
+It is biasing the potential.

+2. Equi-Energy sampler.
+These are tempering methods.

 # Conventions

 Due to idiosyncrasies of octave/matlab the code gravitated towards the following conventions: